Navigating the Moral Maze: A Comprehensive College of Education Ethics Quiz and Discussion

 2. b) Keep the information confidential and do not disclose it to anyone.
 Student medical records are protected under privacy laws (like FERPA in the US).
 Disclosing confidential information is a serious breach of ethics and trust.
 Option d, while well-intentioned, should only be pursued after obtaining appropriate consent or through established legal channels for student support.

-3. b) Politely refuse, explaining that fairness and equal treatment for all students are paramount.
+3. b) Politely refuse, explaining that fairness and equal treatment for all students are key.
 This upholds the principle of impartiality and ensures all students are treated equitably.
 Options a and c compromise fairness.
-Option d might be an overreaction depending on the context.
+Option d might be an overreaction depending on the context But it adds up..

 4. c) Report the incident to your supervisor.
 This option ensures the matter is addressed through proper channels and allows for an official investigation.
 Options a and d fail to address the unethical behavior, while b may not be sufficient to address a serious breach.